paulrobello/par_yt2text/README.md

 ### Local Whisper
 While the OpenAI Whisper API is fast and inexpensive a free local option is available.
 **NOTE: Local whisper mode can be very slow on cpu.
 If you have a CUDA enabled GPU it will be used unless you specify the `--whisper-device` option.**
-Consult the [OpenAI Whisper documentation](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages) to see what models are available and select the best one for your VRAM needs.
+`turbo` is the default local model however you should consult the [OpenAI Whisper documentation](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages) to see what models are available and select the best one for your VRAM needs.

 ### Running from source
 ```bash